 David was born in New York and resides in the Hollywood Hills with his partner, Mike Gleason.

-Michael Lurey is a partner in the Los Angeles office of Latham & Watkins, where he has practiced since 1970.
-He is the chair of the firm’s Southern California Insolvency Practice Group and former co-chair of the firm’s global Insolvency Practice Group.
+Michael Lurey retired from partnership on November 30, 2010.
+He joined Latham in 1970.
+He was the chair of the firm’s Southern California Insolvency Practice Group and former co-chair of the firm’s global Insolvency Practice Group.
 He also chaired the firm’s Finance Department from 1988 to 1991, which administers finance, commercial law and insolvency matters.
-Mr. Lurey regularly represents debtors, borrowers, lenders, creditors’ committees and other parties in all aspects of insolvency matters, including chapter 11 cases and out-of-court restructurings.
-He has represented borrowers, secured creditors and creditors’ committees in major financing transactions and out of court restructurings.
-He has also represented lenders and borrowers in new financings and structured finance transactions.
+Mr. Lurey regularly represented debtors, borrowers, lenders, creditors’ committees and other parties in all aspects of insolvency matters, including chapter 11 cases and out-of-court restructurings.
+He represented borrowers, secured creditors and creditors’ committees in major financing transactions and out of court restructurings.
+He also represented lenders and borrowers in new financings and structured finance transactions.

 Mr. Lurey is a frequent lecturer and chairperson for the American Bankruptcy Institute, the California Bankruptcy Forum, the Practising Law Institute and various other state educational organizations.
 He has published articles on numerous aspects of secured and unsecured lending, second lien financings, fraudulent transfer laws, chapter 11 cases and loan restructurings and is co-author of Matthew Bender’s treatise “Collier Lending Institutions and the Bankruptcy Code”(1985) and annual updates for that treatise.

-Mr. Lurey was listed as a top-tier bankruptcy and restructuring lawyer in California by Chambers USA 2007, and named as an Outstanding Bankruptcy Lawyer of 2003 by Beard Group Inc.’s Turnarounds and Workouts Reporter.
-He has been listed as a leading insolvency and restructuring counsel in Who’s Who Legal every year since they initiated their review of insolvency counsel and has been named in The K&A Restructuring Register America’s Top 100 each year since its inception.
+Mr. Lurey was recognized as a leading bankruptcy and restructuring attorney in the 2006, 2007, 2008, 2009 and 2011 editions of Chambers USA legal guide and named as an Outstanding Bankruptcy Lawyer of 2003 by Beard Group Inc.’s Turnarounds and Workouts Reporter.
+He was listed as a leading insolvency and restructuring counsel in Who’s Who Legal every year since they initiated their review of insolvency counsel and has been named in The K&A Restructuring Register America’s Top 100 each year since its inception.
 Mr. Lurey was selected to membership in the American College of Bankruptcy in 1994.
 Mr. Lurey is a member of the Los Angeles County Bar Association and was chairperson of the Commercial Law and Bankruptcy Section of that association from 1981 to 1982.
 He has been a member of the Committee on Business Bankruptcy and the Corporation, Banking and Business Law Section of the American Bar Association since 1974.
 Mr. Lurey is a member and past president of the Financial Lawyers Conference in Los Angeles.

 Candace L. Matson is a partner in Sheppard Mullin’s Los Angeles office where she specializes in construction law.
 Ms. Matson represents owners, lenders, contractors, subcontractors, design professionals and others as an advocate in a wide range of private and public contexts relating to construction.
 The subject of such representation includes the preconstruction, construction and post-construction phases.
 Ms. Matson also serves as an arbitrator and mediator of construction disputes, both privately and through the auspices of various ADR providers.
 She is a graduate of the UCLA School of Law and is licensed in California.